conda-incubator/conda-store/docs/administration.md

 build the environments.

-`CondaStore.build_directory` template used to form the directory for storing conda environment builds.
-Available keys: store_directory, namespace, name.
+`CondaStore.build_directory` template used to form the directory for storing Conda environment builds.
+Available keys: `store_directory`, `namespace`, `name`.
 The default will put all built environments in the same namespace within the same directory.

-`CondaStore.environment_directory` template used to form the directory for symlinking conda environment builds.
+`CondaStore.environment_directory` template used to form the directory for symlinking Conda environment builds.
 Available keys: store_directory, namespace, name.
 The default will put all environments in the same namespace within the same directory.